To make planning your big trip as easy as possible, start with these 7 tips:

 If you’re going to be looking for work, bring evidence of your qualifications and references from your previous employers along with your up to date CV.

-If you were became an Irish citizen by naturalisation there’s a chance you’ll need to register annually to make sure you keep your Irish citizenship while you’re abroad.
-Download and complete form 5 from www.inis.gov.ie then send it to Citizenship Declarations, Department of Justice Office, Rosanna Road, Tipperary Town, Ireland.
+If you became an Irish citizen by naturalisation you need to register annually to make sure you retain your Irish citizenship while you’re abroad.
+Download and complete Form 5 from www.inis.gov.ie then send it to Citizenship Declarations, Irish Naturalisation and Immigration Service, Rosanna Road, Tipperary Town, E34 N566, Ireland.

 3. Money matters

 It might sound obvious but make sure you save money in advance.
 Setting up in a new country can be expensive, especially if you’re not moving over with a job.
 Have enough money to support yourself until you find a job or in case of emergency.
 Get an idea of the cost of living where you are going at www.numbeo.com/cost-of-living/.

 Find out if you can use your Irish bank cards in your chosen destination.
 Ask your bank and make sure you let them know before you go.
 Try to use cards rather than cash but have a small amount of cash in the local currency just in case

 Make sure you are covered and get travel insurance before you go.